Raltegravir: Efficacy

 In a study of the drug as part of combination therapy, raltegravir exhibited potent and durable antiretroviral activity similar to that of efavirenz at 24 and 48 weeks but achieved HIV-1 RNA levels below detection at a more rapid rate.
 After 24 and 48 weeks of treatment, raltegravir did not result in increased serum levels of total cholesterol, low-density lipoprotein cholesterol, or triglycerides.

 Side effects

 Raltegravir was generally well tolerated when used in combination with optimized background therapy regimens in treatment-experienced patients with HIV-1 infection in trials of up to 48 weeks' duration.

 Mechanism of action

-As an integrase inhibitor, raltegravir targets integrase, enzyme common to retroviruses that integrates the viral genetic material into human chromosomes, a critical step in the HIV infection model.
+As an integrase inhibitor, raltegravir targets integrase, an enzyme common to retroviruses that integrates the viral genetic material into human chromosomes, a critical step in the HIV infection model.
 The drug is metabolized away via glucuronidation.

 Chemistry

 Raltegravir has been synthesized in several ways, which have been reviewed.

 In one method used for its manufacture, 2-amino-2-methylpropanenitrile is reacted with the acid chloride of 5-methyl-1,3,4-oxadiazole-2-carboxylic acid using N-methylmorpholine as base.
 The product is treated with aqueous hydroxylamine to form an amidoxime.
 The central pyrimidone ring of the drug is then created when the amidoxime reacts with dimethyl acetylenedicarboxylate.
 The synthesis is completed by conversion of the remaining methyl ester of the intermediate to an amide with 4-fluorobenzylamine, followed by methylation using trimethylsulfoxonium iodide.
 Use of that reagent ensures the required chemoselectivity so that methylation occurs on the nitrogen atom of the pyrimidone.